-3.21 The National Planning Policy Framework at Chapter 12 (achieving well designed places) places emphasis on the importance of design in achieving well-designed places recognising that the creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
-Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
+- 3.21 The National Planning Policy Framework (the framework) places emphasis on the importance of design in achieving well-designed places recognising that the creation of high-quality buildings and places is fundamental to what the planning and development process should achieve.
+Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities. - 3.22 Planning policies and decisions should ensure that developments will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; are visually attractive as a result of good architecture, layout and appropriate and effective landscaping; are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change. (such as increased densities); establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and create places that are safe, inclusive and accessible and which promote health and well-being, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 3.23 The framework advises that permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards or style guides in plans or supplementary planning documents.
+Conversely, where the design of a development accords with clear expectations in plan policies, design should not be used by the decision-maker as a valid reason to object to development. - 3.24 In determining applications, great weight should be given to outstanding or innovative designs which promote high levels of sustainability or help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings. - 3.25 These objectives are reflected in the Local Development Framework adopted Core Strategy (adopted version: December 2011) and the Development

-- The NPPF as updated July 2021 indicates that planning policies and 3.22 decisions should ensure that developments will function well and add to the overall quality of the area, not just for the short term but over the lifetime of the development; are visually attractive as a result of good architecture. layout, and appropriate and effective landscaping; are sympathetic to local character and history, including the surrounding built environment and landscape setting, while not preventing or discouraging appropriate innovation or change. (such as increased densities); establish or maintain a strong sense of place, using the arrangement of streets, spaces, building types and materials to create attractive, welcoming and distinctive places to live, work and visit; optimise the potential of the site to accommodate and sustain an appropriate amount and mix of development (including green and other public space) and support local facilities and transport networks; and create places that are safe, inclusive and accessible and which promote health and wellbeing, with a high standard of amenity for existing and future users; and where crime and disorder, and the fear of crime, do not undermine the quality of life or community cohesion and resilience. - 3.23 The framework advises that permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions, taking into account any local design standards or style guides in plans or supplementary planning documents.
-Conversely, where the design of a development accords with clear expectations in plan policies, design should not be used by the decisionmaker as a valid reason to object to development. - 3.24 In determining applications, great weight should be given to outstanding or innovative designs which promote high levels of sustainability or help raise the standard of design more generally in an area, so long as they fit in with the overall form and layout of their surroundings. - 3.25 These objectives are reflected in the Local Development Framework adopted Core Strategy (adopted version: December 2011) and the Development Management Plan (adopted December 2014).
+Management Plan (adopted December 2014).
 The Council demands that a high standard of design and layout be achieved in order that new residential developments create high quality places to live as detailed in Policies CP1 of the Core Strategy and Policy DM 1 of the Development Management Plan.
 Good design is that which contributes positively to making places better for people and takes the opportunities available for improving the character and quality of an area and the way it functions.
 Places exhibiting good design should be visually attractive, safe, accessible, functional, inclusive, and have their own identity and maintain and improve local character.
-They should also be well integrated with neighbouring buildings and the local area more generally in terms of scale, density, layout, and access and relate well to the surroundings. - 3.26 A number of design changes have been made by the most recently revised plans submitted on 21st April 2021 which seek to address the perception of inconsistency or harm found in the development that was previously presented to members.
-The design layout in its latest iteration achieves physical separation between the built form, safeguards protected trees, provides adequate access, private amenity space, parking, policy compliant units in terms of floor space standards and landscaping provision to enhance a site which when implemented it is considered will create a sense of place, wellbeing and belonging.
+They should also be well integrated with neighbouring buildings and the local area more generally in terms of scale, density, layout, and access and relate well to the surroundings.